seating in an airline lounge.

 Day passes

 You can purchase day passes via third-party lounge providers like LoungeBuddy, Plaza Premium, The Club, and Escape Lounges (see above), but some airlines also enable you to purchase passes to their branded lounges.
-Day passes to American Airlines’ Admirals Club and United Airlines’ United Club may be purchased for $59 by those flying either the parent airline or a partner airline.
-Day passes for Alaska Airlines’ Alaska Lounges—at San Francisco (SFO), Los Angeles (LAX), and New York-JFK only—may be purchased for $60; non-members of Alaska’s mileage program must purchase their day passes in person at their chosen lounge.
+You can also purchase day passes to an airline's lounge, such as American Airlines’ Admirals Club.
+Prices may vary.

 Major airport lounges